 These will have the seeds in them but they should grind down just fine and there isn’t any health related problems you would have from eating them.
 After you have dried the peppers out completely another step you may want to take is vacuum sealing.

 This would require an additional piece of equipment, such as a vacuum sealer and also the proper bags to support the sealing.
-These are also available Amazon for under $100 and this one from FoorSaver comes with a starter kit.
+These are also available at Amazon and this one from FoodSaver comes with a starter kit.

 Does smoking peppers preserve them?

 Smoking hot peppers will NOT preserve them as long as drying them or dehydrating them does.
 Smoking is essentially a slow cooking method and they will only last as long as any cooked vegetable does.
 Keep them in the refrigerator and they should last 3 to 5 days.